India's top court upholds marriage in 'love jihad' case

 She left home for college some time prior to 2016, enrolling in a homeopathy school in a town in the neighboring state of Tamil Nadu.
 It was during this period, that according to previous court records, she converted to Islam, and changed her name to Hadiya.

-It was only after her conversion that she decided to marry, finding her husband, Shafin Jahan, through a matrimonial website.
+Hadiya claimed it was only after her conversion that she decided to marry, finding her husband, Shafin Jahan, through a matrimonial website, those same court records show.

 The two were married in December 2016.
 By then, Hadiya was already entangled in a court case with her father, who had pursued legal action in a bid to force his daughter to return home.